 - 6 to 8 flour tortillas

 In a large skillet or frying pan over low heat, combine the black beans, salsa, and cumin powder, stirring to combine.
 Add the pre-cooked or leftover rice and allow it to cook just until hot.
-Alternatively, you can heat the ingredients in the microwave in a microwave-safe dish.
+Alternatively, you can mix the ingredients in a microwave safe bowl and then heat in the microwave.

 Wrap your burrito and serve hot.